-Hopefully you already have a passport or are in the process of getting one.
-BUT if you’re one of those last minutes folks and still don’t have one, START NOW.
-Go to http://travel.state.gov/passport/
+Hopefully you already have a passport or are in the process of getting one, BUT if you’re one of those last-minute folks and still don’t have one, START NOW.
+Go to http://travel.state.gov/passport/.

-If you do have a passport, well done.
-Now make sure that the expiration date is later than six months from the return date of your internship.
+If you do have a passport, well done!
+Now make sure that the expiration date is later than six months from the return date of your trip.

 Please make a couple copies of your passport.
 Leave one at home and bring an extra with you in your checked baggage.

 Unless your specific location requires certain immunizations (African countries often need proof of a Yellow Fever vaccination upon arrival), then Envision doesn’t have any other requirements.
 We leave it up to you to determine with your doctor or a travel clinic what immunizations you may need or want.
 In many tropical countries, malaria prophylaxis may be highly recommended.

 The best place to find information on immunizations is on the Centers for Disease Control and Prevention website.
 This website will give you a precise health outlook on the country/region you are traveling to.
 These immunizations may require appointments made weeks in advance.

 Some of our Envision Sites or Alliance Field locations do require that you have a COVID vaccination based on local laws and regulations.
 If you are unsure as to whether or not your field has this requirement, contact the Intern Coordinator.

 The first place to start is with your Envision Site contact or Alliance Field contact.
 They most likely have specific steps for obtaining a visa for their country—FOLLOW THEM EXACTLY.